Part III: Adam and Eve’s Story

 They fell silent again.

-“I don’t’ think so.
-I don’t think this is getting us anywhere,” he added gently, taking Katelyn’s hand.
+“I don’t think this is getting us anywhere,” he said gently, taking Katelyn’s hand.

-“No, I guess it’s not.
+“No, I guess not.
 It isn’t about anyone else, not even Adam and Eve.”

 “I think it’s about what we’re supposed to do with it now we’ve experienced it.”